Christopher Lekapenos: Co-emperor

-In 928, his father-in-law Niketas unsuccessfully tried to incite Christopher to depose his father, but was banished.
+In 928, Christopher's father-in-law Niketas unsuccessfully tried to incite him to depose Romanos, but was banished.
 The motive behind the attempted coup was perhaps Christopher's poor health, and fears by his wife and her father that, should he die prematurely, they would lose their status.
 In 929, or later, Christopher served as a best man for the wedding of the Bulgarian prince Ivan, who had fled from Bulgaria to Constantinople after conspiring to seize the Bulgarian throne.
 Christopher died in August 931; several anacreontic poems by an anonymous writer were composed sometime between 931 and 944 in mourning of him.
 Christopher was buried Myrelaion, breaking from the longstanding tradition of interring emperors at the Church of the Holy Apostles.
 As Romanos' favourite son, he was much mourned by his father, who shed tears "more than the Egyptians" according to Theophanes Continuatus, and thereafter increasingly became devoted to religious pursuits.
 Soon after Christopher's death, Sophia too retired from the court and entered a monastery, where she died.
 Christopher's death resulted in the weakening of the alliance between the Byzantine and Bulgarian empires.
-Irene, the Empress of Bulgaria, ceased making her frequent visits to her homeland in the years following her father's death, and only visited it once.
+Empress Irene of Bulgaria ceased making her frequent visits to her homeland in the years following her father's death, and only visited it once.

 Christopher's death left his father and his two brothers, Stephen Lekapenos and Constantine Lekapenos; as well as Constantine VII as the remaining co-emperors.
 In December 944 Stephen and Constantine deposed their father, forcing him to live in a monastery on Prote in the Princes' Islands.
 However, when they attempted to depose Constantine VII also, the people of Constantinople revolted; after a tenuous triumvirate lasting roughly 40 days, they were themselves exiled in January 945 by order of Constantine VII.